ily123/rna_et/README.md

 1. ET program (ET_RNA_ms/et_bin/wetc)
-	stand-alone C binary that produces ET ranking given a MSF alignment should run on any system with a compatible compiler
+	stand-alone C binary that produces ET ranking given a MSF alignment

 	To run:
 	1) In terminal, navigate to ET_RNA_ms/et_bin/